hstoklosa/hstoklosa/README.md

 ### Hi there 👋

-Full-stack developer and final year CS student at [CUoL](https://www.city.ac.uk/) based in London.
+Full-stack developer and recent CS graduate from [CUoL](https://www.city.ac.uk/) based in London.

 <!--
 - 💻 Building full-stack applications with Spring Boot and PostgreSQL